 Chemical conditions in the oceans may have been radically different from those that exist today, and changes in the availability of oxygen, nutrients, and trace elements may all have played a role in pacing the expansion of ecological space and diversification of animal life

-Recently, I’ve had the chance to work with colleagues at the Nanjing Institute of Geology and Paleontology, on a core that spans this critical period of change.
-Our results indicate that oxygenation of the oceans was a slow and stepwise process, and may not have been the key trigger that set the Cambrian Explosion in motion.
-The availability of trace metals (PDF), and their control of the nitrogen cycle (PDF), may instead have been key elements.
+I’ve had the opportunity to work on the Ediacaran-Cambrian transition in two regions of the ancient ocean.
+The first of these is the Yangtze Block, in southern China, where results indicate that oxygenation of the oceans was a slow and stepwise process, where the growing reservoir of trace metals (PDF, PDF), and their control of the nitrogen cycle (PDF), may have been key triggers of the Cambrian Explosion.